EBhuvan06/sky2syn_week_1/README.md

 endmodule
 ```

 For suppose we are  adding M, N no of bits then the outout should be max[M,N]+1 not more than this.
-So from above inputs are 8 bit so output is 9 bit
+So from above inputs are 8 bit so output is 9 bit. as we disscused in the theory lets see the simulation and synthesis output.